Radonirinaunimi/neopdf/docs/installation.md

 # Installation

-This guide provides detailed instructions for installing NeoPDF and its APIs for Rust, Python, and C/C++.
+This guide provides detailed instructions for installing `NeoPDF `and its APIs for Rust, Python, Fortran, and C/C++.

-Below is a summary of the installation process for each supported language.
-For troubleshooting and advanced options, see the notes in each section.

 ---

 ## Rust Crate

-To use `neopdf` in your Rust project, add the following to your `Cargo.toml`:
+To use `neopdf` in your Rust project, simply add the following to your `Cargo.toml`:

 ```toml
 [dependencies]